MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.AutoFormatAsYouTypeReplaceHyperlinks.md

 # EmailOptions.AutoFormatAsYouTypeReplaceHyperlinks property (Word)

- **True** if e-mail addresses, server and share names (also known as UNC paths), and Internet addresses (also known as URLs) are automatically changed to hyperlinks as you type.
+ **True** if email addresses, server and share names (also known as UNC paths), and Internet addresses (also known as URLs) are automatically changed to hyperlinks as you type.
 Read/write **Boolean** .

 ## Syntax